aryamanpandya99/RecurrentNetworks/README.md

-# sequential_ml
+# Sequential Machine Learning
-An exploration of ML techniques for sequential data
+An exploration of ML techniques for sequential data (RNNs and LSTMs)